psynaptic/apisite/README.txt

-API Site instaltion profile is an attempt to automate the process of creating a Drupal API site.
+API Site installation profile is an attempt to automate the process of creating a Drupal API site.

 A local Drupal API site is beneficial if you are without internet.
 A public or internal API site can be very helpful for contributed modules and if Drupal.org goes down.